Our Teachers & Staff

 I’m looking forward to a fun year full of learning and growing together!

-Mrs. Davonni Pugh - 1st Grade Teacher
+Mrs. Davonni Pugh

 Hello!
 My name is Mrs. Pugh, and I am thrilled to be joining the Virginia Highland Elementary family!